wacuuu/workload-collocation-agent/workloads/README.rst

                                                   be allocated to the task
 wrapper_kafka_borker     for jobs using wrapper   Address of Kafka borker to store        100.65.174.12:5050
                                                   performance metrics.
-wrapper_kafka_topic      for jobs using wrapper   Name of the topic to store performance  owca_workloads_twemcache_rpc_perf
+wrapper_kafka_topic      for jobs using wrapper   Name of the topic to store performance  wca_workloads_twemcache_rpc_perf
                                                   metrics in Kafka.
 wrapper_log_level        no (DEBUG)               Log level for wrapper.
 WARNING
 ======================== ======================== ======================================= ================================================